kite-sdk/kite-docs/Kite-Dataset-Command-Line-Interface.md

 The Kite Dataset command line interface (CLI) provides utility commands that let you perform essential tasks such as creating a schema and dataset, importing data from a CSV file, and viewing the results.

 Each command is described below.
-See [Using the Kite CLI to Create a Dataset](../Using-the-Kite-CLI-to-Create-a-Dataset/) for a practical example of the CLI in use.
+See [Using the Kite CLI to Create a Dataset][cli-csv-tutorial] for a practical example of the CLI in use.

+[cli-csv-tutorial]: {{site.baseurl}}/Using-the-Kite-CLI-to-Create-a-Dataset.html